vlang/v/doc/docs.md

     }
 }

-button := new_button(text:'Click me', width:100) // the height is unset, so it's 20, the default value
+button := new_button(text:'Click me', width:100)
+// the height is unset, so it's the default value assert button.height == 20
 ```

 As you can see, we can use